leon4rd/test/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## To be Frank, I'd have to change my name.